 This is what happened with measles.
 Once enough people had been given the measles vaccine, infection levels dropped dramatically.
 It became very rare for the virus to transmit from person to person, leading measles to be declared as effectively ‘eliminated’.
 Something similar could happen with a coronavirus vaccine.
 If healthy people are given the vaccine, they could protect the most vulnerable people from contracting the virus from them.

 We’ll keep monitoring how things progress over the coming months and will continue to update you as and when we know more.

-Join our mailing list to get stories like this delivered directly to your inbox.
+Join our mailing list to get stories like this delivered directly to your inbox every month.